-- for small and medium-sized companies (SMEs) paying corporation tax at 19%, the effective rate of tax relief is 43.7% (that is a tax deduction of 230% on the expenditure).
-For SMEs not yet in profit, the relief can be converted into a tax credit payment, effectively worth 33.35% of the expenditure - an 'above the line' credit exists for companies not qualifying under the SME scheme..
-This is known as the R&D Expenditure Credit (RDEC) scheme and allows a claim to a taxable credit of 13% (12% prior to 1 April 2020).
+for small and medium-sized companies (SMEs) paying corporation tax at 19%, the effective rate of tax relief is 43.7% (that is a tax deduction of 230% on the expenditure).
+For SMEs not in profit, the relief can be converted into a tax credit payment, effectively worth 33.35% of the expenditure, which is restricted to £20,000 plus three times the company's relevant expenditure on workers an 'above the line' credit exists for companies not qualifying under the SME scheme.
+This is known as the R&D Expenditure Credit (RDEC) scheme and allows a claim to a taxable credit of 13%.
 The credit is fully payable, net of tax, to companies with no corporation tax liability.